bl00dybear/ML_Model_for_Music_Genre_Classification/README.md

 #### Curve Stabilization:
 After about 15-20 epochs, the losses no longer decrease significantly.
 This suggests that the model has reached an optimal point in the learning process, and continuing training would not bring significant improvements.

+## Second Stage

 After testing it on my own, I observed that the results are not precisely as I expected.
 <br>So at this point I made the decision to change my dataset, and make it by my own.
 I made a script for downloading playlists from YouTube and after download I preprocessed each song by cutting in 30 seconds pieces.
 Now my dataset have about 1300 audio files per genre.
 With this dataset I trained again my model, now having this diagram:
 <br>![img.png](images/img3.png)

+## Theory
+`MFCCs` are a feature representation that captures the spectral envelope of the audio signal, making it useful for various audio analysis tasks.